PaulTBritton/pradist/README.md

 pradist
 =======

-Distributions that may be useful for PRA
+R package: Distributions that may be useful for PRA